k-t-corp/apollo/README.md

 ## Philosophy
 * One-app-per-VM: Tools such as Dokku and CapRover focuses on having multiple apps per machine/VM.
 I think this makes their systems more complex, more noisy-neighbor and less fault-tolerant.
 * VM as the base: By not using higher-level abstractions such as Kubernetes, the system is easier to understand and easier to make low-level customizations (if needed).
+It especially allows self-hosted software that doesn't not provide a Kubernetes-native or even Docker-native deployment option to run on "bare-metal", without messing with either Kubernetes or Docker.
 * Only take what you need: You can take only a subpart/submodule of the system and use just that.
+For example, you can take only VM Provisioning and Security Setup, Database Provisioning and Reverse Proxy Provisioning in order to use a VM just as a dedicated database host.

 ## Features
 * VM Provisioning and Security Setup (one-time)